EVERY KM IS

 As a team, you’re there to provide words of encouragement, motivate each other to meet your goals, check in on your progress, and celebrate your successes together.
 We want you to deepen your connections and reach out to each other for support, as well as challenge each other.

-What initially drew you (and Buster) to K’s for R U OK?
+What initially drew you to K’s for R U OK?

 What does R U OK? mean to you?